SharePoint/sp-dev-docs/docs/spfx/web-parts/get-started/use-fabric-react-components.md

 Since we chose React as our framework when creating the solution, the generator installed the right version of Office UI Fabric React as well.
 You can directly import the Fabric components in your react components without any additional work.

->**Note:** During the SharePoint Framework preview, it is recommended to use the Office UI Fabric and Fabric React that ships with the generator.
+>**Note:** With the initial release of the SharePoint Framework, it is recommended to use the Office UI Fabric and Fabric React that ships with the generator.
 It is not recommended to update the Office UI Fabric and Fabric React packages independently as it might conflict with the already available version in SharePoint and as a result your web part may fail to function as expected.
+There will be updates on this area after GA.

-Open **DocumentCardExample.tsx** from the **src\webparts\components\documentCardExample** folder.
+Open **DocumentCardExample.tsx** from the **src\webparts\documentCardExample\components** folder.

 Add the following `import` statement to to the top of the file to import fabric react components that we want to use.